amruthas15/Bookmark/README.md

 - [X] New Account creation page
 - [X] User can Logout

-- [ ] User can view all reviews and lists from followed users in their main feed (User can load more posts once they reach the bottom of the feed using infinite loading)
+- [X] User can view all reviews and lists in their main feed
+- [ ] User can load more posts once they reach the bottom of the feed using infinite loading
 - [X] In the main feed, user can view review with the user profile picture, username, star ranking, review text, and timestamp.
 - [X] In the main feed, user can view book list with the user profile picture, username, list title, picture of first book cover, and timestamp.
-- [ ] User can pull to refresh.
+- [X] User can pull to refresh.
-- [ ] User can tap the like button in the review cell or list cell to "like" the post.
-- [ ] User can unlike the review/list, decrementing the like count.
+- [X] User can switch between popular page (if created), main feed, and personal profile view through a tab bar
+- [X] User can view 10 popular books from popular content page

 - [X] User can create a new review or list by tapping on the post button.
 - [X] User should display the relative timestamp for each post "8m", "7h"
 - [X] Review Details Page: User can tap on a review to view it, with controls to like.